DanieleDeSensi/multicore-programming/lec14/README.md

-Exercises in this folder taken from the SC09 OpenMP tutorial by Mattson and Meadows (https://www.openmp.org/wp-content/uploads/omp-hands-on-SC08.pdf)
+Some exercises in this folder taken from the SC09 OpenMP tutorial by Mattson and Meadows (https://www.openmp.org/wp-content/uploads/omp-hands-on-SC08.pdf)